Guilleves/vetclinic/README.md

-"#Vetclinic project to understand ORM and layer programming"
+#Vetclinic project to understand ORM and layer programming